 - Bloc is a tech bootcamp with a track that teaches Ruby on Rails for web dev.

-- With online and in-person options, Actualize, Flatiron School, and Holberton School offer software engineering bootcamps that cover programming with Ruby on Rails.
+- With online and in-person options, Actualize, Flatiron School, Fullstack Academy, Coder Foundry, Launch Academy, and Holberton School offer software engineering bootcamps that cover programming with Ruby on Rails.

-- People looking for a self-paced online bootcamp that teaches Ruby on Rails can check out OpenClassrooms.
+- People looking for self-paced online bootcamps that teach Ruby on Rails can check out OpenClassrooms.

 How does RubyTapas compare to Pathrise?